Career Resources for LGBTQ Students

 Dressing for an interview

-When it comes to dressing for an interview, it is important that you present yourself in fashion that is consistent with the position for which you are applying.
+When it comes to dressing for an interview, it is important to present yourself in fashion that is consistent with the position you’re applying for.
 Dress professionally for the gender for which you wish to be seen as.
-This can also help your employer understand which pronouns you wish to use.
+This can also help your employer understand which pronouns you want to use.

 A mock interview at the career center is a great opportunity to practice your skills and address your concerns about dressing for your interview.